There are a lot of things to pay attention to when it comes to baby’s eyes. Learn what to watch for and when to be worried.

 Lump or Bump

 This can be due to a stye or chalazion.
-Neither is usually serious, but both should be treated to prevent more serious infection to occur.
+Neither is usually serious, but both should be treated to prevent more serious infections to occur.
 Do not pop these.

 If your baby looks like she has dark circles under her eyes, it is likely due to allergies or nasal problems, not sleep deprivation.